devYaoYH/Meta-Intellectual-Musings/XAI/README.md

-# Thoughts on Explanable AI (XAI)

-This document is a collection of thoughts on the proposal that XAI can solve many of the problems we encounter during the usage of AI models.
+# Review of Explainable AI - Perspectives from Philosophy

+The employment of AI models in increasingly social contexts such as approving bank loans, filtering resumes for hiring, and driverless cars raises a host of problems on how we can account for their actions and explain their decision processes.
+These requirements are motivated by our need to hold such models to similarly high standards as we do current practices in similar context by human actors.
+The difficulty arises as unlike classical Symbolic AI in the past, present day AI models are of an increasingly Connectionist design.
+Even the designers of the AI models struggle to understand why models provide the outputs that it does.
+It is hoped that the field of Explainable Artificial Intelligence (XAI), which has seen a resurgence in interest over the past decade, will be of some help in resolving this gap in our understanding of AI models and our application of them in social contexts by producing ‘explanations’.
+This paper is a critical review of present XAI methods and research results contrasted against a clarification on what ‘explanations’ are required of AI models in social contexts to suggest recommendations for the field.

 I first outline the current trajectory of XAI, the problems in the field where explanations are proposed to help with, and the present products of XAI.
 Next, I introduce disambiguations on the purpose and form of explanations from a perspective of Philosophy, in particular a Philosophy of explanations in Science and justifications in Ethics.
 Finally, I argue that the form of explanations we seek to help with the problems in using AI models ultimately do not consist of that which lies within our models.
 We have to seek explanations from outside the black-box rather than peering within.
 Although making transparent the inner workings will be helpful, it cannot be treated as a silver-bullet in helping us resolve issues surrounding the use of AI models in society.

 This is the verbose version of the document with more a detailed review of problems, XAI methods and philosophical perspectives.
 For a more concise take along a similar direction, see [Article](/XAI/limits-of-xai.md).